DawidIzydor/me_HashNrsOptimizer/README.md

 }
 ```

 And this was quite a surprise as the collision rate dropped to 30%.
-Then the search began.
+Then the search for best coeficients began.